Helmholtz-UFZ/saqc/docs/gettingstarted/TutorialCLI.rst

 .. code-block:: sh

-   saqc -c resources/data/config.csv -d resources/data/data.csv -o resources/data/out.csv
+   saqc -c docs/resources/data/config.csv -d docs/resources/data/data.csv -o out.csv

 Which saves a dataframe that contains both the original data and the quality flags that were assigned by SaQC for each of the variables: